Statistics for Corpus Linguists

 Sampling distributions

-Probability distributions of sample statistics are called sampling distributions.
-A fundamental statistical insight is that sample statistics (specifically means and sums of continuous random variables) converge onto a standard normal distribution with \(\mu = 0\) and \(\sigma = 1\).
+A fundamental theoretical insight is that sample statistics (specifically means and sums of continuous random variables) converge onto a standard normal distribution with \(\mu = 0\) and \(\sigma = 1\).
 This proven statement is known as the Central Limit Theorem (Heumann, Schomaker, and Shalabh 2022: 547).
 However, if the population standard deviation is unknown, the Student \(t\) distribution provides a reasonable approximation.
 It has a single parameter \(v\) determining its shape, and it stands for the degrees of freedom.

 \(t\) distribution